Introduction to Parsing - 8

 In computer science, an abstract syntax tree (AST), or just syntax tree, is a tree representation of the abstract syntactic structure of source code written in a programming language.
 Each node of the tree denotes a construct occurring in the source code.
 The syntax is “abstract” in not representing every detail appearing in the real syntax.
 For instance, grouping parentheses are implicit in the tree structure, and a syntactic construct like an if-condition-then expression may be denoted by means of a single node with three branches.

-Towards an expression tree
+Towards an expression tree Link to heading

 In this and the next posts we are going to slowly transform our parser, so that instead of immediately evaluating expressions, it is going to build a tree representing the input.
 After this changes, we’ll be well on the way to handle both function definitions and derivatives: an user-defined function will be (roughly) mapped to the syntax tree built from its definition, and we’ll operate on the tree to calculate the function’s derivative.